Springs is busting out all over

 Emblematic of that shift is the presentation taking place this market in the rug division, which bulked up considerably with the 2002 acquisition of Beaulieu Rugs.
 Collections are grouped by color story, mingling various constructions among the domestically produced and imported.

 "We're trying to make the point that we can give retailers six different constructions for the price point — whatever the price point," said Tina Gunter, the division's director of merchandising.

-Its licensed Waverly bath business was also expanded through the acquisition earlier this year of Oxford Bath, previously a Springs licensee.
+Its licensed Waverly bath business is also being expanded through the acquisition earlier this year of Oxford Bath, previously a Springs licensee.
 Springs currently produces Waverly Garden bedding and bath exclusively for Target stores as well as an exclusive Waverly-branded collection for specialty stores.
 Oxford inked a deal late last year to produce an open line of shower curtains, bath rugs and bath accessories based on Waverly designs.

-Elsewhere in utilities, Springs brought together several innovative product lines under the umbrella "The Smart Comfort Collection."
+Elsewhere in utilities, Springs has brought together several innovative product lines under the umbrella "The Smart Comfort Collection."

 "Everything here is already being used in apparel," said Randy Spence, president of basic bedding.
 "Instead of playing the thread-count game, we're using technology to appeal to the consumer."

 But the division is nonetheless moving in on the high-count arena as well and has pulled together its upper-end constructions of utility bedding under a new label — the Wamsutta Hotel Collection.
 Constructions include a 315-count cotton, a 430-count 50/50 cotton/silk (standard sleep pillow: $89.99) and a 500-count sateen.

 Order in the Court